niaid/Survey-Analysis/README.md

-# Survey Analysis with NHANES Data
+# Survey Data Analysis in R (Exposure from NHANES)

-This course will provide you with an overview for data collection. questionnaire design, and common sampling methods.
-Then you will learn descriptive statistics, linear regression, logistic regression, and dealing with missing values for survey data.
-The course will also include a hands-on component using R statistical language to perform survey analysis methods with National Health and Nutrition Examination Survey (NHANES) data.
+A survey could include categorical and/or numerical data collected from a questionnaire or from measurements.
+Survey data analysis is the process of turning the raw information of your survey into insights.
+This course will provide you with an overview for data collection, questionnaire design, and common sampling methods.
+Then we will discuss you will learn descriptive statistics, linear regression, logistic regression, and dealing with missing values for survey data.
+The course will also include a hands-on component using R statistical language to perform survey data analysis with National Health and Nutrition Examination Survey (NHANES) data.

 #### The detailed topics will be covered in this course:
-- Data Collection and Questionnaire Design
+- Data collection and questionnaire design
 - Statistical Inference
 - Sampling
 - Graphics
 - Ratios and Linear Regression
 - Categorical Data Regression
+- Test of Association
 - Missing Data

 #### Workshop information